dstansby/dstansby.github.io/_posts/2023-05-11-climate-cbg.md

 ---
-layout: page
+layout: post
-title: Climate graphs
+title: Climate graphs for Cambridge
-permalink: /cambridge_climate/
-nav: true
-nav_order: 2
+date: 2023-05-11
+tags: climate
-horizontal: false
+related_posts: false
 ---
 We all know the climate is changing.
 In the UK we probably won't *directly* feel the worst of these changes, but I'm still interested in how the climate is changing where I live.